meteor/meteor/outlines/security.md

         3. Any settings files should be in private or a dotted folder like .config?
 This saves you from a poorly-coded .json build plugin exposing your file
 5. Secret keys in settings.json
     1. Have a different settings file for each environment
-    2. Don't keep them in source control?
-If not, then where?
-LastPass?
+    2. Don't keep sensitive keys in source control, because source control systems have other priorities than security, and you might want to show someone your code without exposing secret data.
+You should keep your settings files in something like LastPass and then only copy them out when you need to change the settings.
+Most deployment platforms will have a standard way to manage this stuff on their end.
     3. Server only vs. client/server settings
 6. Roles and permissions
     1. alanning:roles